dcooperdalrymple/rpi-pico-drum/README.md

 ### JSON Config

-All of the settings of the device and samples/patches are configured using the config.json file stored in the root directory of CircuitPython.
+All of the settings of the device and samples/patches are configured using the config.json file stored in the root directory of your MicroSD card.
 If you're not familiar with JSON, it's structure can be very strict and cause errors if it's not formatted properly.
 I recommending reading up on it [here](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).

 The first patch located in the `"patches"` array is loaded by default when the Pico boots up.
 You can add more patches here following the same format as the "Default" patch which will be loaded sequentially.

 * The `"program"` setting is used for incoming Midi Program Change messages.
 * The `"note"` settings for each sample in the `"samples"` array are used for incoming Midi Note messages to trigger each sample.

-## Notes
+## Planned Features

-* Panning is not currently supported but will be coming very soon.
-You can ignore sample pan settings for now.
+* Real-time effects including LPF, HPF, BPF, reverb, phase, chorus, bit-crush, etc.
-* Pitch shifting and note ranges is not currently supported but may come in a future release.
+* Pitch shifting and note ranges.